Innoble/playground-zfwor1v3/statement.md

 		}
 	}

 	// At this point all row pushes are done.
+Columns are next

 	for (int player = 0; player < 2; player++)
 	{